Demonstration (Tinie Tempah album): Music and lyrical content

-"Witch Doctor" is based on a true story where Tinie met a girl at a show who he took with him on the tour bus and showed what it's like to live his life.
+"Witch Doctor" is based on a true story where Tinie met a girl at a show whom he took with him on the tour bus and showed what it's like to live his life.
 "It's OK" and "Lover Not a Fighter" are two songs that feature vocals and production from Labrinth.
 "It's OK" is a contrast from the "intro and fun, random bouncy things" according to Okogwu.
 He added "it's very unorthodox in the sense that people wouldn't have heard or even expect us to make a song like this because it's very slow and ballad-y.
 It's very reminiscent to me of the Fugees or something because it just sounds different and very soulful as well."
 He wrote the song in Jamaica and wanted it to feel rustic and urban.
 Tinie wanted to "push the envelope" with what you're used to hearing from him and Labrinth.
 "Lover Not a Fighter" is a feel-good, radio-friendly song that incorporates hip hop and electronic music, along with rap rock, and is about good vibes and "doing your thing".
 "I'm a lover, not a fighter.
 I've just come to do my thing and enjoy myself so don't try and get on to me about it or try and make me feel bad about everything that's going on in my life", said Tinie to SB.TV.